awenits/MyWork/README.md

 # US_Bikeshare_analysis_project_udacity

 In this project, I used Python to explore data related to bikeshare systems for three major bikeshare systems in the United States.
 I performed data wrangling to unify the format of data from the three systems and write code to compute descriptive statistics.
-Also I used some libraries to visualisation.
+Also I used some libraries for visualisation.
 Project is done in the jyupiter notebook, I have also added the data required and generated in data.zip file.
 Also the html version of notebook is provided.